ppy/osu-wiki/news/2018/2018-12-31-project-loved-week-of-december-30th.md

 Welcome back to [Project Loved](https://osu.ppy.sh/community/forums/120)!
 Every two weeks, we pick out a few beatmaps from each game mode that will get their shot at making it into the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved).
 From the maps we selected, you can now vote whether or not you want them to be Loved!
 Click on each map's header image in this post to be taken to its voting thread.

 osu!mania's part of Project Loved returns this week!
 The immediate changes to see are the lower map count (7 now, instead of 8) and the ongoing process of electing new captains to work in the role of some that are stepping down.
-This week, ::Kamikaze::{ user=2124783 }, [\_underjoy](https://osu.ppy.sh/users/2235750) and ::aitor98::{ user=3154852 } are leaving, and as always, be sure to thank them for all the work they've done for Project Loved!
+This week, ::Kamikaze::{ user=2124783 }, ::\_underjoy::{ user=2235750 } and ::aitor98::{ user=3154852 } are leaving, and as always, be sure to thank them for all the work they've done for Project Loved!
 All three of these guys have been with us for quite a while, and osu!mania's Project Loved section wouldn't be the same without them.
 To follow more closely with changes to osu!mania's Project Loved, you can join their [Discord server](https://discord.gg/ZMDfqBt) and read the posts made by captains!

 After this round, ::Backfire::{ user=263110 } will also be stepping down from their role as an osu!taiko captain.
 Leading the osu!taiko section for over a year now, and co-managing the entire project with ::Toy::{ user=2757689 } for a time, he's done a mountain of work for Project Loved and definitely deserves some appreciation as we see him off.
 It's no easy feat to do what Backfire has done for Loved over the past year!